jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

 When using object layers, you no longer have the luxury of being able to simply call render() on your map renderer and see your layer - that only works for tiled layers.
 Object layers need to be read in and drawn with a ShapeRenderer.
 Again, you'll need to make sure that the coordinates for your shape renderer match those of your map renderer.
 The example below shows how to get the object layer from the map and iterate over various types of shapes and draw them using the matching shape renderer method - it assumes that you have an object layer in your map called 'my_objects' that has some rectagles, circles, polygons and polylines.
 A polygon is a shape with 3 or more sides that is closed, a polyline is 2 or more points that doesn't have to close.

 Note that it's necessary to scale the projectionMatrix of the ShapeRenderer with sr.projectionMatrix = cam.combined.scl(unitScale).
 Try uncommenting this and you'll see that your tile layer and object layer don't match up right.
 If you change the x coordinate of the map to make it scroll to follow the player you'll see it's more and more displaced.
 Keep in mind that if you don't need to check for collisions with tiled layers, you can just remove everything having to do with unit scaling.

+Note that you might be inclined to multiply each of the transformedVertices from a polygon or polyline by the unitScale and render them, but when I tried that it caused distortion and made the first coordinate 0, 0.
+I'm still not sure why that occurs, but to avoid it, scale the shape renderer's projection matrix as shown here.

 	const val unitScale = 1 / 16f